 Here’s a nice looking Iveco Magirus 110-17 all wheel drive camper with a Zeppelin camper box that popped up recently on eBay Germany.
 The Iveco Magirus chassis features a 169 horsepower, air-cooled Deutz 6 cylinder turbo, full time AWD, and longitudinal and transverse differential locks.
 Since it’s listed as an Iveco Magirus, not a regular Iveco, I have to assume it was a fire truck in its previous life (always a good sign; meticulous maintenance, low miles).
 The seller claims the whole thing, fully loaded weighs 6.9 tons (metric?
 If so, that’s ~6.8 imperial), and drives perfectly.
 It’s currently at €10,052 ($12,556 USD), with 26 bids, but the reserve has not been met.

 The camper box, built by Zeppelin Mobile System GMBH features the usual fridge, cooktop, toilet, and shower, as well as a heated cork laminate floor.
-The lightweight furniture is newly upholstered in Apricot microfiber, and was salvaged from a Hobby caravan.
+The lightweight furniture is wooden from Dumonds is newly upholstered in Apricot microfiber, and was salvaged from a Hobby caravan.
 Looking at the photos, the layout looks quite comfortable and roomy, although the interior colors would have me reaching for my paintbrush.
 The seller says it sleeps three.
 Outside you’ll find storage lockers, sand ladders, a nice Fiamma awning, and four new Seitz windows with roller blinds and mosquito netting.
 You’ll also notice the glaring lack of a connection between the cab and the camper, on the upside you could store more than a few spare tires and gas cans in that space.